Filippino Lippi: Biography

-Filippino depicted his characters in a landscape which recreated the ancient world in its finest details, showing the influence of the Grottesco style he had seen on his time in Rome.
-In this way he created an "animated", mysterious, fantastic but disquieting style, showing the unreality of nightmare.
-Thus, Filippino portrayed ruthless executioners with the grimmest of faces, who raged against the Saints.
-In the scene of St. Philip expelling a monster from the temple, the statue of the pagan god is represented as a living figure which seems to dare the Christian saint.
+Filippino depicted his characters in a landscape that recreated the ancient world in its finest details, showing the influence of the Grottesco style he had seen during his time in Rome.
+He created an "animated", mysterious, fantastic, but disquieting style, showing the unreality of nightmares.
+Thus, Filippino portrayed ruthless executioners with grim faces, who raged against the Saints.
+In the scene of St. Philip expelling a monster from the temple, the statue of the pagan deity is represented as a living figure challenging the Christian saint.

-In 1488, Lippi went to Rome, where Lorenzo de' Medici had advised Cardinal Oliviero Carafa to entrust him with the decoration of the family chapel in Santa Maria sopra Minerva.
-These frescoes show a new kind of inspiration, quite different from his earlier works, but confirm Lippi's continued research on the themes of the Ancient era.
-He finished the cycle by 1493.
+In 1488, now in his early thirties, Lippi went to Rome, where Lorenzo de' Medici had advised Cardinal Oliviero Carafa to entrust him with the decoration of the family chapel in Santa Maria sopra Minerva.
+The frescoes he produced there show a new inspiration, different from his earlier works, but confirm Lippi's continued research on the themes of the classical era.
+He completed the series by 1493.